-Catherine currently serves on the Board of Trustees for Eastern Bank, Board of the Massachusetts Food Association, the Forsyth Institute, the New Market Community Partners and the Equality Fund at the Boston Foundation.
+Catherine currently serves on the boards of Eastern Bank, the Massachusetts Food Association, the Forsyth Institute, New Market Community Partners and the Equality Fund at the Boston Foundation.
 A former board member of the Federal Reserve Bank of Boston and Basic Health International, D’Amato is an emeriti board member of the Boston Foundation and Feeding America.
-She is also a guest lecturer at the MIT Sloan School of Management, Simmons College, UMass Boston, UMass Amherst and Boston University.
+D’Amato is also a guest lecturer at the MIT Sloan School of Management, Simmons College, UMass Boston, UMass Amherst and Boston University.